NoesisGUI

 Sets the starting position of the selected child Element within one of the Grid's quadrants.

-The Row and Column Properties use zero-based numbering.
+The Column and Row Properties use zero-based numbering.
 Therefore the first Column of a Grid is defined as Column 0, and not Column 1.

 Row Span

-Sets across how many Rows or Columns the selected Element spans.
+Sets across how many Columns or Rows the selected Element spans.

-Elements span starting from the quadrant the Element is positioned in via the Row or Column Properties.
+Elements span starting from the quadrant the Element is positioned in via the Column or Row Properties.

 In a layout with a FlowDirection Property of 'LeftToRight', child Elements span from the left to the right, whilst Elements in a layout set to 'RightToLeft', will start from the right, and span leftward.